norvigaward/naward05/README.md

 One                            |  Metallica
 Viva La Vida                   |  Coldplay

-The complete set of result can be found in [this .csv file](results.csv)

 #### Discussion

-Because a large majority of the webpages (~80%) and also the most occurences are found in pages from the US.
+Because a large majority of the webpages (~80%) is from the US, and also the most occurences are found in pages from the US.
 The US list has a large impact on the combined list of songs.

+We believe that it is interesting to see that The Beatles scores very high in the GB list, while american artists such as Bruno Mars, Robin Thicke and Pink score high in the US list.